ArthurGuibert/FSInteractiveMap/README.md

 How to find SVG maps
 ---
-There are a few places where you can find svg files that are suitable with FSInteractiveMap.
+There are a few places where you can find svg files that are suitable for FSInteractiveMap.
 Here is a short list:
 - http://www.amcharts.com/svg-maps/
 - http://www.highcharts.com/maps/demo#custom/world-continents
 - Wikipedia